- The term ‘heart disease’ refers to a group of conditions that can affect your heart including coronary heart disease and heart failure.

-The term heart disease refers to a group of conditions that affect the heart.
-These include coronary heart disease and heart failure.
-If you have the early stages of heart disease, you may not notice any symptoms at all.
+The term heart disease refers to a group of conditions that can affect your heart including coronary heart disease and heart failure.
+In the early stages of heart disease, you may not notice any symptoms.
 Understanding your risk of heart disease can help you take steps to reduce it and to protect your heart.

 Am I at risk of heart disease?

-When you find out your score, you should discuss it with your doctor and act to reduce your risk of heart disease.
+When you find out your results, you should discuss them with your doctor and act to reduce your risk of heart disease.

-If you are aged 45 years or above (or 35 years or above for Aboriginal and Torres Strait Islander peoples), it’s recommended that you have your risk of heart disease assessed.
-Speak to your doctor about getting this done.
+If you are aged 45 years or above (or 35 years or above for Aboriginal and/or Torres Strait Islander people), ask your doctor to assess your heart disease risk.
+Your risk should be reassessed by your doctor at least every two years.